YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 [1] Stable Tensor Neural Networks for Rapid Deep Learning (https://arxiv.org/abs/1811.06569)

 Spectral tensor: 1).
-DCT (discrete cosine transform) for input data over width-dimension, build 28 8-layer subnetworks (FC) for the 28 branches of processed data, respectively; 2).
-Fuse the outputs of the 28 FCNs (for the 28 channels) for prediction.
+Perform DCT (discrete cosine transform) for the data along the width-dimension (size 28), and obtain 28 spectrals (each has vector 28 x 1);  Input the 28 spectral data into the corresponding 28 branches (subnetworks, 4-laye3r and 8-layer FC, respectively); 2).
+Obtain the trained 28 subnetworks and loss values; 3).
+Use the loss value to set weights (1/loss); in the testing phase, for a new image, fuse the outputs of the 28 subnetworks (by weighted sum) to obtain the predicted label.

 ![avatar](./figs/mnist_acc.png)